jack-gk/coursework2/Weekly Log.md

 - Complete 3 use case descriptions

-- FInish off any incomplete work from previous weeks
+- Finish off any incomplete work from previous weeks

 ### End of week